Das Monster aus dem Schrank

-Das Monster aus dem Schrank (German for "the monster from the closet") is the debut album by German deathcore band We Butter the Bread with Butter.
+Das Monster aus dem Schrank (German for "the monster from the closet") is the debut full-length studio album by German deathcore band We Butter the Bread with Butter.
 It was released on 21 November 2008 by Redfield Records.
+After an initial self-release of 100 copies.
+The album was also released simultaneously in North America.
+The total print run is therefore well over 5000 copies.
 It is the band's first of two studio albums to feature lead vocalist Tobias Schultka.